Everything You Always Wanted to Know About Generalization of Proof Obligations in PDR: Experimental Results

 \subsubsection{Invariant Constraints}

-For standard \emph{ic3ref} and HWMCC'19 benchmarks with invariant constraints we observed incorrect results.
+For standard \emph{ic3ref} and HWMCC'19 benchmarks with invariant constraints we observed incorrect results\footnote{For instance: ic3ref reports Unsafe instead of Safe on wolf/2019C/qspiflash qflexpress divfive- p072.aig or wolf/2019C/qspiflash qflexpress divfive-p077.aig from HWMCC'19.}.
 This can be explained by the observations on lifting made in Sect.~\ref{sec:selfloops}.
 So we had to deactivate lifting for \emph{ic3ref} to get correct results.
 In Fig.~\ref{fig:cactus19} we compare the execution times of the three \emph{lifting} variants from Sect.~\ref{sec:selfloops} against the admissible 01X-techniques and \emph{IGBG} as well as to \emph{ic3ref} with deactivated lifting.
 By `Lifting extended call' we denote the extended query $\txt{SAT?}[m \wedge i \wedge \hat{T} \wedge (\neg C \vee \neg d')]$ without `repairing' the transition relation.
 The lifting variants greatly outperform standard \emph{ic3ref} with deactivated lifting.
-Furthermore, the lifting variants apparently come with only minimal overhead and similar execution times, thus \emph{lifting} outperforms \emph{01X-simulation}, \emph{S01X} and \emph{MS01X}. \emph{IGBG} does not need any changes and outperforms lifting with self loops. achieves the best performance.
+Furthermore, the lifting variants apparently come with only minimal overhead and similar execution times, thus \emph{lifting} outperforms \emph{01X-simulation}, \emph{S01X} and \emph{MS01X}. \emph{IGBG} does not need any changes and achieves the best performance.